lyz-code/blue-book/docs/monitoring_comparison.md

 networks and infrastructure components.
 Yet, it still lacks graphs for more applicative-related issues.

 Personally I find Grafana dashboards more beautiful and easier to change.
+It also has a massive community behind providing customizable dashboards for free.

 ## Installation